osvaldosilitonga/Clinic-Reservation/README.md

   - **`/models`:** This directory includes the data models for the application.
 Here, you'll find models for patient, employee, appointments, and any other relevant entities.

-  - **`/routes`:** The routes directory manages the endpoint definitions for the API.
+  - **`/router`:** The router directory manages the endpoint definitions for the API.
 Each route corresponds to specific actions.

   - **`/config`:** Configuration files for the application, including database configuration and other parameters.

+  - **`/middlewares`:** The middlewares folder contains middleware components used in processing HTTP requests.
+Middlewares can include authentication and other cross-cutting concerns that are applied to requests before they reach the route handlers.

   - **`/helpers`:** The helpers folder contains utility functions and helper modules used throughout the application.
 This includes commonly used functions that assist in various tasks, enhancing code maintainability and readability.